 - Assistance in leaving an abusive home or moving into a new home.

-- Coverage for traveling for medical appointments or other approved reasons.
+- Coverage for travelling for medical appointments or other approved reasons.

 - Coverage for the costs of funeral arrangements.